 - RRDTool (In RAM) This method is not optimal for long-term storage because it allows a single Round Robin Archive per IP graph file.
 The files are created and updated in the Graphs RAM Path, and moved periodically onto a larger, albeit slower disk.
 Select this method when you can't use InfluxDB and when the previous method (configured with RRDCached) is not fast enough to sustain updating thousands of very high-granularity IP graphs.
 The other parameters are explained by the previous paragraph - InfluxDB This is the recommended graph storage engine.
-Mandatory configuration steps: - On the Console server install InfluxDB version 1.x from https://portal.influxdata.com/downloads and edit /etc/influxdb/influxdb.conf as follows.
-In the [data] section set index-version="tsi1", max-series-per-database=0 and max-values-per-tag=0.
-In the [retention] section set enabled=true.
-In the [http] section set enabled=true, log-enabled=false, max-row_limit=0 and max-body-size=0.
-In the [logging] section set level="warn".
-In the [continuous_queries] section set enabled=true.
-Restart influxdb - In the InfluxDB URL field enter the URL of the InfluxDB http(s) server (e.g. http://192.168.1.1:8086) - Click on the <Initialize InfluxDB> button to create a new InfluxDB database called "andrisoft" - InfluxDB Username and InfluxDB Password are optional and should be set if auth-enabled=true in influxdb.conf
+The configuration steps are mandatory: - In the InfluxDB URL field enter the full URL of the InfluxDB http(s) server (e.g. http://127.0.0.1:8086) - InfluxDB Username and InfluxDB Password are optional and should be set if auth-enabled=true in influxdb.conf - InfluxDB Database is optional.
+By default, the name of the InfluxDB database is "andrisoft".
+The field should be set only when using a single InfluxDB for multiple Consoles. - Click on the <Initialize InfluxDB> button to create a new InfluxDB database called "andrisoft"